Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 • Applying this guide will help you regain the desire for food again.

-• All in one place, you won’t need any other piece of information.
+• All in one place, you won’t need any other information.

-NOTE: this is not a substitute for professional help by your doctor or psychologist.
+NOTE: this is not a substitute for professional help from your doctor or psychologist.

-• Continous stress, and anxiety, including health anxiety
+• Continuous stress and anxiety, including health anxiety

 • Poor coping mechanisms with stressful situations.